BLUF

 LA

 It was 72°F. I ate tacos and went to the beach.
 The car had full range again.
-I left after a week and it was 15°F when I got home.
+Then we pointed it back toward Vegas, Salt Lake City, Yellowstone, the Badlands, and eventually Michigan, where it was 15°F when I got home.
 The circle of life.